Home Page : Link Checkers

 Back to comparison

-You can only use Google Sitemaps if you are the webmaster for a site.
-It cannot be used to show information about someone else's website.
+You can only use Google Webmaster Tools if you are the webmaster for a site, or if you have the approval of the webmaster.
+It cannot be used to show information about someone else's website (without their permission).
 To use it your site must be available on the internet.

 You need to register to use the service.
 As part of this process (which is free) you will need to place an empty file on your website as a means of proving that you are the webmaster for the site.